-REGULARLY UPDATED: Legal Guide to consequences of COVID-19 in the Czech Republic
+Legal Guide to COVID-19 in the Czech Republic

 STATE OF EMERGENCY

 In connection with the new virus COVID-19 (the “coronavirus”), the Czech government has declared a state of emergency on the territory of Czech Republic.
 The declaration of the state of emergency is subject to the constitutional Act on Security of the Czech Republic and the Act on Crisis Management.
-The state of emergency was declared on 12 March 2020 for a maximum period permissible, i.e. 30 days, and is therefore supposed to end on Saturday 11 April 2020 (provided that it is not cancelled by the government before this date).
-The state of emergency can be prolonged only with a prior approval of Parliament.
-The Government intends to do so (as published on 1 April).
+The state of emergency is declared till 30 April 2020 (and can be further prolonged by Parliament).
+It was originally declared on 12 March 2020 for a maximum period permissible, i.e. 30 days, and is therefore supposed to end on Saturday 11 April 2020 (provided that it is not cancelled by the government before this date).
+The state of emergency can be prolonged only with a prior approval of Parliament – which was given on 7 April 2020; any further extension can be also done only by Parliament.

-The government is gradually adopting additional measures limiting the rights and freedoms of persons, including closing of some shops, broad quarantine obligation and other.
+The government gradually adopted measures limiting the rights and freedoms of persons, including closing of some shops, broad quarantine obligation and other.
 The updated list of all adopted measures is available on the government’s website (the English version is updated less frequently).
+On 14 April 2020, the Government published a plan on lifting the measures which is available (in Czech only) at Ministry of Trade’s websites.

 What consequences do these measures entail for employers, client and business partners, and what can be requested from the government?
 Below, we provide a basic overview of legal aspects relating to the government’s measures.
 All information is also available in Czech.

 Due to the government’s decision to limit the free movement of persons and prohibit cultural, sport and other events and operation of retail, employers may face certain limitations of their business operations and assignment of work to their employees.
 The current situation gives rise to obstacles to work on the side of employers, as well as employees.
-The government has consequently announced a program for support of employers and protection of jobs.
+The state has prepared the so-called ANTIVIRUS program for support of employers and protection of jobs.

 Home Office is one of the potential ways how to protect employees and ensure ongoing business operation.s We have summarized the basic rules of Home Office in the Legal Guide: Home Office.